 With a variety of guitar games available today, players and musicians alike are spoiled for choice.
 These games are not only fun to play, but they also make learning the guitar easier and much more fun as compared to simply memorizing theory and techniques.

-While they aren’t a substitute to the actual instrument by any means, they do serve as a fun learning method that makes picking up a new instrument or rediscovering the love of the one you’re already skilled at playing.
+While they aren’t a substitute for the actual instrument by any means, they do serve as a fun learning method that makes picking up a new instrument or rediscovering the love of the one you’re already skilled at playing.